Lucianod28/Ada-project/People & Discounts.md

 ## Impact of discounts on sales

 To study the impact of sales, we analysed the weekend sales of products belonging to four different categories mentioned below for a period of one year.
 We higlight that no specific brands were analysed.
 Rather, they were

-    Categories
       Bag Snacks
       Cold Cereal
       Frozen Pizza
       Oral Hygiene

 ####  Total sale, sale in dicount period, sale in normal period per category